The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Top-requested sites to log in to services provided by the state

 Keep wildlife wild!
 Never deliberately provide food for coyotes to attract them to your property.
 Feeding, whether direct or indirect, can cause coyotes to act tame and may lead to bold behavior.
 Coyotes that rely on natural foods remain wild and wary of humans.
-Remember to share these tips with your neighbors; your efforts will be futile if neighbors provide food or shelter for turkeys or neglect to act boldly towards the birds.
+Remember to share these tips with your neighbors; your efforts will be futile if neighbors provide food or shelter or fail to act boldly towards coyotes.

 Coyotes raid open trash materials and compost piles.
 Secure your garbage in tough plastic containers with tight fitting lids and keep them in secure buildings when possible.
 Take out trash when the morning pick up is scheduled, not the previous night.
 Keep compost in secure, vented containers, and keep barbecue grills clean to reduce attractive odors.